joonaspessi/whats-in-image/README.md

 # Whats In Image

-_Whats In Image_ is a service that labels picture content from uploaded images and stores recognized image labels to a database.
+_Whats In Image_ is a service that labels picture content from uploaded images and stores recognized image labels to database.

-In addition to image labels, _Whats In Image_-service creates thumbnails from uploaded images and draws recognition bounding boxes to the image data.
+In addition to image labels, _Whats In Image_-service creates thumbnails for uploaded images and draws recognition bounding boxes.

 Todo example here